ryjen/bestow/README.md

 # bestow

-A casing for GNU stow to enable some goodies.
+A casing for GNU stow.

 ## Goals

-1. Allow environment variables in content
+1. Allow environment variables in stowed content
-2. Allow changing stow target directories

 ### Terminology